AyubM29/data-analytics-power-bi-report233/README.md

 At this stage i created four report pages, these were named Executive Summary, Customer Detail, Product Detail and Stores Map.

+Milestone 5: Build The Customer Detail Page

+I was tasked with creating the following visuals:

+Headline Card Visuals - Used the 'card' visual to create visuals for Total Customers and Revenue Per Customer which was a new measure i created.

+Summary Chart Visual - Used the 'donut' visual with Unique Customers in the values secton and Country in the details section.

+Line Chart - Used the 'Line Chart' visual and had the Date Hierarchy as the x value and Unique Customers as the y value.

+Top 20 Customers Table - new table created which displays the top 20 customers, filtered by revenue.

+Top Customer Cards - 3 card visuals providing insights into the top customer by revenue, name and number of orders.

+Date Slicer - Slicer added to allow users to filter ther page by year using the between slicer style.